 2. Has Antioxidant Properties

-Using horsetail for hair growth is simple.
+Using horsetail for hair care and hair growth is simple.
 We discuss a few methods of use in the following section.

 How To Use Horsetail For Hair Growth?

 A shampoo allows the horsetail extract to be applied directly to your hair.
 This maximizes its potential and ensures the nutrients reach the hair follicles.
 You can make your own horsetail shampoo at home.
 You would need half a cup of boiling water and three tablespoons of horsetail grass.